exakat/exakat-docs/Reference/Reports.rst

 Marmelab is a JSON report format.

-Marmelab depends on the following theme : Analyze.
+Marmelab depends on the following rule : Analyze.

 .. _report-meters: